flowtsohg/mdx-m3-viewer/README.md

 So let's use an example.

-Suppose we have the following directory structure for your website:
+Suppose we have the following directory structure:

 ```
 index.html